weiwen1998/project-4/README.md

 The logistic regression model was found to be satisfactorily accurate (accuracy approx. 80%).

 ## Technologies
-The app is fully written in Python 3.9.9. `streamlit 1.5.1` was used to create the user interface, and the machine learning itself was designed using the module `scikit-learn 1.0.2`. `pandas 1.41.`, `numpy 1.22.2` and `polars 0.13.0` were used to perform data converting operations.

 ## Installation
 The project was uploaded to the web using heroku.
 You can use it online at the following link: https://share.streamlit.io/kamilpytlak/heart-condition-checker/main/app.py.
 If you want to use this app on your local machine, make sure that you have installed the necessary modules in a version no smaller than the one specified in the `requirements.txt` file.
 You can either install them globally on your machine or create a virtual environment (`pipenv`), which is highly recommended.